 Control

-Device?Utilisation?

 The Zynq provides the interface between the jFEX and the IPBus network on the backplane.
 It contains those control and status registers that concern the operation of the jFEX as whole (i.e., all registers not specific to one particular FPGA), plus a switch to direct IPBus traffic to and from those registers and IPBus-accessible RAM blocks that are implemented in the other FPGAs.

 In addition to high-level control, IPBus provides a pathway for transmitting environment data (on temperatures and voltages) from the jFEX to the ATLAS DCS system.
 This traffic is also handled by the Zynq, which routes packets between the DCS system and the IPM Controller on the jFEX.